Verifier-free Test-Time Sampling for Vision-Language-Action Models: Experiments

 \textbf{Regularization temperature.} We empirically find that naively using the condition-masking distribution ($\tau=1.0$) as a reference does not work well, as shown in Table~\ref{tab:ablations} (e), compared to uniform-based KL divergence \citep{kang2025scalable}.
 It is possibly because condition-masking distribution may be "peaked" around certain action tokens, which undermines the purpose of distributional confidence by failing to consider the entire probability distribution.
 To address this issue, we apply an appropriate high temperature (\eg $\tau=4.0$) to the condition-masking distribution, which regularizes its concentration and results in superior performance.

 \textbf{Aggregation strategy.} Table~\ref{tab:ablations} (f) shows that the aggregation strategy for action-level confidence is crucial for selecting high-precision actions.
 Intriguingly, the naive summation of token-level confidence performs the worst, while truncating to the first 5 tokens works best.
-We hypothesize that the results may be correlated with the nature of the FAST tokenizer \citep{pertsch2025fast}, \ie each action sequence is composed of a variable number of action tokens, which are aligned from low- to high-frequency.
+We hypothesize that the results may be correlated with the nature of the FAST tokenizer \citep{pertsch2025fast}, \ie each action sequence is composed of a variable number of action tokens, which are aligned from low- to high-frequency. {We provide an additional analysis on the truncated FAST tokens and Robocasa performance in Appendix~\ref{appendix:fast_recon}.}

 \textbf{Effect of single prefill deployment.} Since \Methodname generates multiple candidate actions in parallel, it inevitably introduces additional latency, as the prefill step must be repeated $N$ times.
 This issue is particularly critical for VLAs, which require prefilling at every step when generating action sequences conditioned on the current observation.
 To address this, we design a \emph{single-prefill} deployment strategy that shares one prefill across all $N$ candidates before decoding.
 This significantly reduces the computational overhead, as shown in Figure~\ref{fig:latency_comparison}: with $N=4$, our deployment achieves a 45\% reduction in latency compared to vanilla MG-Select.
-As a result, the inference time of \Methodname remains comparable to that of single-action inference across different candidate sizes.
-We provide the detailed results in Appendix~\ref{appendix:efficient_deployment}.
+As a result, the inference time of \Methodname remains comparable to that of single-action inference across different candidate sizes. {We provide the detailed results in Appendix~\ref{appendix:detail_deployment}.}